armitage-labs/creem-nextjs-adaptor/README.md

 - 🪝 **Webhook Management** - Simple, type-safe webhook handlers with automatic verification
 - 🔄 **Subscription Lifecycle** - Built-in access management for subscription-based products

-## Why?

-Building payment integrations shouldn't be complicated.
-Most payment libraries require you to:

-- Manage complex checkout flows
-- Handle webhook signatures manually
-- Write boilerplate for subscription management
-- Deal with type inconsistencies

-`@creem_io/nextjs` solves these problems by providing a seamless, type-safe integration that follows Next.js conventions and handles the complex parts for you.

 ---

 ## Installation